navyaoberoi51-rgb/CodeAlpha_ProjectName/README.md

 ... incorrect_guesses = 0
 ... max_guesses = 6
 ...
-... print(" Welcome to Hangman Game!")
+... print("🎯 Welcome to Hangman Game!")
 ... print("You have 6 incorrect guesses allowed.")
 ...
 ... # Create display word with underscores